Thailand–United States relations

-Bilateral relations between the Kingdom of Thailand and the United States of America date back to 1818.
-Thailand and the United States have long been close allies and diplomatic partners.
+Bilateral relations between Thailand and the United States date back to 1818.
+The two nations have long been close allies and diplomatic partners.

-According to a 2012 Gallup public opinion poll, 60% of Thais approved of U.S. leadership under the Obama Administration, with 14% disapproving and 26% uncertain.
-As of 2013, there were 7314 international students of Thai origin studying in the United States, representing 0.9 percent of all foreigners pursuing higher education in America.
-According to a 2014 Global Opinion Poll, 73% of Thais have a favorable view of the U.S, compared to 15% unfavorable.
+According to a 2012 Gallup public opinion poll, 60% of Thais approved of U.S. leadership, while 14% disapproved.
+As of 2013, there were 7,314 international students of Thai origin studying in the United States, accounting for 0.9 percent of all foreigners pursuing higher education in America.